 First Congregational Church of Hudson leads this effort in partnership with Temple Beth Shalom, the Islamic Society of Akron and Kent and several other faith communities in the Hudson and Akron area.
-Leaders from the city of Akron, along with the Summit Lake and North Hill neighborhoods, are also part of the support team that has helped grow this amazIng event.
+Leaders from the city of Akron are also part of the support team that has helped grow this amazIng event.

 Volunteers begin the day at a sending service, a 30-minute gathering that includes music and prayer from all three faith traditions.
 Then, volunteers are sent into the community to work on a variety of projects – anything from painting, to landscaping work, ally cleanups and beyond.
 The day concludes with celebration services in the communities where volunteers have served – bringing together the volunteers and residents with food and fun.

-This year, projects will be located in two different neighborhoods in Akron: The Summit Lake and North Hill Communities.
+This year, projects will be located in Akron’s North Hill Community.

 The North Hill Community is located north of downtown Akron.
 The neighborhood developed rapidly in the 1910s and 1920s, and became Akron’s preeminent immigrant neighborhood, home to a large Italian and Polish population.
 Today, it is once again Akron’s preeminent immigrant neighborhood, now home to a thriving and growing community of newcomers from Bhutan, Burma, and Nepal, according to Jason Segedy, Notes from the Underground.
 Projects are located at the Patterson Community Center, Sammis Park, Akron Metropolitan Housing Authority, neighborhoods parks, non-profit organizations, business and residential properties.